 Teachers are responsible for meeting the needs of all students in their classroom.
-EBN 1 promotes quality first teaching that is managed by the classroom teacher and includes clear differentiation/personalised learning for individual students who require such support with their learning.
+EBN promotes high quality teaching that is managed by the classroom teacher and includes clear differentiation/personalised learning for individual students who require such support with their learning.